YassWorks/AI-From-Scratch/README.md

 # AI From Scratch

-Building AI from scratch using Python. (and simple libraries like numpy and math)
+Building ML models from scratch using Python. (and simple libraries like numpy and math)

 ## Projects